- Blog

 How to find files on Mac – A Complete Guide

 With a few files on your Mac, you won’t have any problems finding them.
 However, the situation is different if you have to deal with dozens of them, as you don’t always remember the exact place where you saved them or a lot of time has passed since the last moment of working with them.
-In this article, we’ve gathered all the proven methods to find files on Mac, including the latest macOS Sonoma.
+In this article, we’ve gathered all the proven methods to find files on Mac, including the latest macOS Sequoia.

 Simple Ways to Find a File